 Chang Kong Cliff Road, China

-Hua Shan (Hua Mountain) sits in China's Shaanxi Province about 70 miles from the ancient city of Xian.
+Hua Shan (Hua Mountain) sits in China's Shaanxi Province, about 70 miles (213 meters) from the ancient city of Xian.
 The steep climb to the summit has traditionally been used by monks and hermits as a kind of spiritual exercise.
 Some sections of the path are made of wood planks, many of which are centuries old, nailed to the side of the sheer cliff.
 After adventure seekers started coming to the mountain a few decades ago, fatalities rose.
 Sections have been made safer by grinding down the rock and increasing the width of the path.
-Safety ropes have been added to the most precarious sections of the cliffside “boardwalk.”
+Safety ropes have been added to the most precarious sections of the cliffside "boardwalk."
 The trek up Hua Shan is even more challenging for many hikers because they make the climb in the dark of night so they can reach the summit to see sunrise.
-Some say climbing at night is easier because they can't see how extreme the drop-offs along the path are.
+However, some say climbing at night is easier because they can't see the extreme drop-offs along the path.